-The majority of sales are cash or credit card and therefore the Group is not exposed to any significant credit risk.
 The Group has hedged the majority of its cash flow risk associated with the floating interest rate on its borrowings by entering into interest rate swaps.
 The credit risk on liquid funds and derivative financial instruments is considered limited because the counterparties are reputable banks with high credit ratings.
+Credit risk remains a principal risk for the Group as a result of the requirement for the Group to maintain a specific credit rating in order to comply with the banking arrangements.
+Annual surveillance is completed on an annual basis to ensure the Group maintains the appropriate rating.
+The majority of sales are cash or credit card and therefore the Group is not exposed to significant credit risk.
 Further detail on financial risks is given in the Directors' Report.